skashyap101/ConnectFourGame/README.md

 🌩 Connect Four Game – C# Project

 Overview:This Connect Four game is a C# implementation of the classic two-player board game.
-The project was developed to demonstrate knowledge of C# programming, object-oriented design, and GUI development using Windows Forms (or Console, if applicable).
-The goal of the game is to provide a fun, interactive way for two players to compete by connecting four discs of the same color either horizontally, vertically, or diagonally.
+It was built to showcase object-oriented programming, logic structuring, and GUI development skills using Windows Forms.
+The primary objective of the game is for two players to take turns dropping discs into a grid, with the goal of being the first to connect four of their discs in a row horizontally, vertically, or diagonally.

-Gameplay:The game is played on a 7-column, 6-row grid.
-Players take turns dropping colored discs into the columns.
-The disc falls to the lowest available space within the column.
-The first player to form a line of four of their discs wins.
-If the board fills up without a winner, the game ends in a draw.
+Gameplay:The game uses a standard 7-column, 6-row grid.
+Each player drops colored discs into a column, and the disc settles at the lowest unoccupied position.
+The game continuously checks for win conditions after each turn.
+If no player connects four and the grid is filled, the game ends in a draw.

 Features:

-Two-Player Mode: Players alternate turns in a local multiplayer setting.
+Two-Player Mode: Supports local multiplayer turns

-Win Detection Logic: Automatically checks for four connected discs in all directions after each move.

-Graphical Interface: (If Windows Forms) The GUI allows intuitive click-based interaction for column selection and displays the game grid in real-time.

-Draw Handling: Recognizes and displays a message when the board is full without a winner.

-Restart Option: Players can reset the game to play again.
+Win and Draw Detection: Built-in logic to check for all winning possibilities and draw conditions

+Interactive UI: Developed with Windows Forms, enabling mouse-click-based disc dropping and real-time game grid updates

+Game Reset Option: A restart button allows players to start a new game without relaunching the application

 Technologies Used:

-Language: C#
+Programming Language: C#

-Framework: .NET Framework or .NET Core
+Framework: .NET Framework

-Development Tool: Visual Studio
+IDE: Visual Studio

-UI: Windows Forms (or console-based UI)
+User Interface: Windows Forms

-Learning Objectives:
+Learning Outcomes:

-Practice with C# syntax and logic structures
+Strengthened understanding of C# syntax and control structures

-Gain experience in event-driven programming

-Understand state management in interactive applications
+Experience with designing responsive user interfaces using Windows Forms

+Practice in applying game logic, condition checking, and event handling

-Improve debugging and testing skills in a game environment
+Gained familiarity with visual debugging and testing

-Possible Improvements:

-Add a single-player mode with basic AI logic

-Track and display player scores across multiple games

-Implement animations for disc drops

-Add a timer to limit player turns

-This project serves as a great introduction to game development in C# and demonstrates the practical application of programming concepts in a fun and engaging way.